hlokomani/assessment1/README.md

 ### **Hosting the API**

 There are many options available for hosting ASP.NET API's.
-    - Azure App Services:
+   - Azure App Services (built into Visual Studio)
-        - Advantage: Easiest Setup, Built Into Visual Studio
+   - Docker
+   - Vercel
    - AWS Elastic Beanstalk
-    - Vercel (serverless functions)
-    - Docker